hb791-dev/glycan-roberta/README.md

 Training diagnostics and test outputs are written with experiment-specific names so runs can be compared later without overwriting older results.

+## Architectures Run So Far

+Based on the Drive-side run registry in `MyDrive/ProjectRoot/registry/run_index.csv`, this project has already been used to train more than one model architecture.

+Recorded architecture families:

+- `L4_H384_A6`:
+  4 layers, hidden size 384, 6 attention heads, intermediate size 1536
+- `L6_H512_A8`:
+  6 layers, hidden size 512, 8 attention heads, intermediate size 2048
+- `L8_H512_A8`:
+  8 layers, hidden size 512, 8 attention heads, intermediate size 2048

+Architectures observed by tokenizer family:

+- `manual`:
+  runs recorded for `L4_H384_A6`, `L6_H512_A8`, and `L8_H512_A8`
+- `hybrid_char_bpe`:
+  runs recorded for `L4_H384_A6`, `L6_H512_A8`, and `L8_H512_A8`
+- `byte_bpe`:
+  runs recorded for `L6_H512_A8`

+Run modes seen in the registry:

+- fresh training runs
+- continuation runs from `best_model`

+Notes:

+- the Drive run index also contains test-only rows where the architecture fields are not fully populated, so the architecture summary above is based on rows with recorded model dimensions
+- at the time this README was updated, the registry shows completed runs for all three architecture families and at least one in-progress historical run in the `L4_H384_A6` family

 ## Evaluation Workflow